Frusadev/ezact/README.md

 ## Error Handling

-`nezt` provides standard HTTP-aligned error classes and helpers.
+`ezact` provides standard HTTP-aligned error classes and helpers.
 When thrown, they automatically serialize to standard JSON in API route handlers and propagate cleanly in Server Actions:

 | Class | Status Code | Helper Function | Default Code |
 |---|---|---|---|